Self-Hosted or Cloud Based Digital Signage Software. Which is Best?

 - Those who lack the expertise or the ability to self-host a digital signage server on their premises.

-- Businesses who don’t want to deal with the technical aspects of purchasing and maintaining their own server environment.
+- Businesses don’t want to deal with the technical aspects of purchasing and maintaining their own server environment.

 - AV hardware and software integrators who want to offer a turnkey solution to their clients at the best possible cost.